26 Best Things To Do in Nairobi – Explore Nairobi, A Modern Multi-Ethnic Metropolis

 7. VISIT THE GIRAFFE CENTER AND MAKE FRIENDS WITH LONG NECKS

 Take time off to pay a visit To the Giraffe Conservation Centre and see giraffes.
 They are fond of giving kisses and are very friendly.

 With their uniquely spotted skin and cute long limbs, giraffes are without the shadow of a doubt, one of the most noticeable animals in Africa.
 Nairobi’s Giraffe Centre is devoted to the safeguarding of the endangered Rothschild giraffe, a species local to the open savannah of East Africa.
 Guests to this philanthropic center can relate with its giraffes and feed them while watching out for the wild boar which also live here.

 8. ART BUFFS HISTORY ARE RICHLY COMBINED AT THE MURUMBI GALLERY

 9. NYAMA CHOMA SNACKS

 East Africa’s roadside meal is Nyama Choma, which in Swahili means roasted meat.
 For street food affionados looking for something to do in Nairobi, it is a must try.
 If you don’t eat meat then try the roasted corn (you will surely love it).

 10. PARTAKE IN THE LIVE AUDIENCE AT CARNIVORE FOR THE TUSKER PROJECT FAME

 Do you often relax at home to The Voice, Canada’s Got Talent, or American Idol?
 The equivalent in East Africa (Tusker Project Fame) occasionally presents live performances at Carnivore in Nairobi’s downtown.
 Added to your Carnivore dinner earlier.
 Be ready to have meat in great quantities.

 11. NAIROBI NATIONAL PARK

 Is there any other place where you can safari while while in the midst of high-rise sky scrapers?
 One of the most unforgettable things to do in Nairobi is to take a trip to Nairobi National Park.
 You can see zebras, rhinos, water buffalos, giraffes, over 40 species of birds, and even leopards and lions if you’re in luck at Nairobi National Park.
-Nairobi makes Kenya safari an amazing attraction for tourists who love nature.
+Nairobi makes safari in Kenya an amazing attraction for tourists who love nature.
 Catch a cab to the reserve and take a picture of a giraffe against the city’s skyline.

 12. GRAB A BREW AND CHEESECAKE SLICE AT BREW BISTRO